Founder, Executive Director, and Publisher

 French Editorial Director

-Stephanie has held positions in the collections and curatorial divisions of Canada’s leading museums, including the Art Gallery of Ontario, the Aga Khan Museum, and the Gardiner Museum.
-Most recently, she worked at Cowley Abbott (formerly Consignor Canadian Fine Art), where she played a critical role in the auction house’s operations and client care.
-Over the course of her career Stephanie has developed an expertise in image research acquisition, management, and copyright.
-She holds an MA in Art History from York University and a BA in Art History, Visual Studies, and Material Culture from the University of Toronto, where her research examined the early twentieth-century Canadian art world.
+Stephanie Burdzy has held positions in the collections and curatorial divisions of Canada’s leading museums, including the Art Gallery of Ontario, the Aga Khan Museum, and the Gardiner Museum.
+She previously worked at Cowley Abbott (formerly Consignor Canadian Fine Art), where she played a critical role in the auction house’s operations and client care.
+Over the course of her career Burdzy has developed an expertise in image research acquisition, management, and intellectual property.
+She holds an MA in Art History from York University and a BA in Art History, Visual Studies, and Material Culture from the University of Toronto, where her research examined the role of craft in the early twentieth-century Canadian art world.

-Rachel Read is an experienced curriculum writer, a skill she developed after earning a BMus and BEd (Music and History) from Queen’s University, an MA in Music Education from the University of Toronto, and an ARCT in Voice Performance from the Royal Conservatory of Music.
-Read holds additional education qualifications from the Ontario College of Teachers in the Primary and Junior Divisions and in Visual Arts, Dramatic Arts, Science and Technology, Mathematics, and Special Education.
-She is the Integrated Arts Coordinator and Junior School Music Teacher at Havergal College, and she regularly presents and publishes her work on cross-curricular learning through the arts.
+Rachel Read is an experienced arts teacher and curriculum writer, skills she developed after earning a BMus and BEd (Music and History) from Queen’s University, an MA in Music Education from the University of Toronto, and an ARCT in Voice Performance from the Royal Conservatory of Music.
+Read holds additional education qualifications from the Ontario College of Teachers in the Primary and Junior Divisions and in Visual Arts, Dramatic Arts, Science and Technology, Mathematics, Special Education and First Nations, Métis and Inuit Peoples: Understanding Traditional Teachings, Histories, Current Issues and Cultures.
+She is currently the Integrated Arts Teacher at Havergal College, and she regularly presents and publishes her work on cross-curricular learning through the arts.

 Senior Online Art Book Editor

 Rosemary Shipton, often described as one of Canada’s great editors, specializes in biography and art books.
-For seventeen years she was the founding academic coordinator of the Publishing Program at Ryerson University and was granted an honorary doctorate from Trinity College, University of Toronto, for her contribution to Canadian publishing.
+For seventeen years she was the founding academic coordinator of the Publishing Program at Ryerson University.
+She holds an MA in history from Australian National University and, having won a Commonwealth Scholarship, studied for her doctorate at University of Toronto.
+Many of the books she edited have won major US and Canadian literary awards.
+In 2007 she was granted an honorary doctorate from Trinity College, University of Toronto, for her contribution to Canadian publishing.